-Said by Mac in the first episode of Foster's Home for Imaginary Friends featuring Goo.
-This was done not only due to Mac being eight years old and embarrassed, but also because it was true, and Goo was being a real pest to everyone.
+- Said by Mac in the first episode of Foster's Home for Imaginary Friends featuring Goo.
+This was said not only due to Mac being eight years old and embarrassed, but also because it was true, and Goo was being a real pest to everyone.
 Naturally, no one believes him.

 Yumi: Yeah?
 Well, it's not the same thing.
 I'm Ulrich's girlfriend!
 I mean, I'm—I'm his good friend.

 - Yumi manages to invert, then play the trope straight, in just one line: